aanjw0789/SCC/README.md

 ----------------------------------
 Run the Seagrass Carbon Calculator (SCC) Application Locally
 1. Save 'app.py' file and the 'templates' folder in your project directory.
+2. Install 'Flask' e.g., using the following code: "!pip install flask"
-2. Open a terminal or command prompt, navigate to your project directory, and run the Flask application using the following command:
+3. Open a terminal or command prompt, navigate to your project directory, and run the Flask application using the following command:
    "python app.py"
-3. Your SCC app will start locally, and you can access it in your web browser at http://127.0.0.1:5000
+4. Your SCC app will start locally, and you can access it in your web browser at http://127.0.0.1:5000
-4. You can start calculating the seagrass carbon stock and carbon sequestration/assimilation based on the value of biomass, density, and/or coverage percentage of seagrass
+5. You can start calculating the seagrass carbon stock and carbon sequestration/assimilation based on the value of biomass, density, and/or coverage percentage of seagrass

 Note:
 You may use one or a combination of biomass, density, and/or coverage percentages based on the available data you have.
 Put zero (0) if there is no data.